-Around 20 percent of all shark bites occur in October, according to researchers at the University of Hawaii who analyzed statistics over 30 years.
-That's far more than any other month.
+In the waters around Hawaii, in the United States, about 20 percent of shark attacks on humans occur in October, according to researchers at the University of Hawaii who analyzed 30 years of statistics.
+That's far more than any other month of the year.

-Tiger sharks account for 63 percent of incidents, and the study links the increase to their reproductive cycle, when the young are born in September and October.
+Tiger sharks account for 63 percent of the incidents, and the study links the increase to their reproductive cycle.
+When pups are born in the fall, the females are close to shore, exhausted and desperate for food.
+That means around October in the Northern Hemisphere and around March in the Southern Hemisphere.

 The researchers hope the results will help people be aware but not afraid.

-"The increase in October is real, but the overall risk is still very low.
-It seems to be due to the biology of the tiger shark, not to more people being in the water," said Professor Carl G. Meyer, who led the study, in a statement.
+"The increase in October is real, but the overall risk is still very low," said Professor Carl G. Meyer, who led the study, in a comment.